Patriots force 4 turnovers, beat Giants 35-14 to reach 6-0

 The Patriots moved swiftly on the opening drive, getting to the Giants 19.
 But Sony Michel was stopped for no gain on fourth-and-1.

 New England took over in Giants territory for its third possession after Stephon Gilmore deflected a pass by Jones that was intercepted by John Simon.
-The Patriots gave the ball right back on the first play after the changeover when Janoris Jenkins picked off Brady’s pass intended for Edelman.
+The Patriots gave the ball back on the next play when Janoris Jenkins picked off Brady’s pass intended for Edelman.

 New England broke the stalemate late in the first quarter when Riley Dixon’s punt from the 6-yard line was blocked by Brandon Bolden and scooped up by Chase Winovich, who ran it in for the touchdown.